-Plan/Option Timing for Notification of a Denial of Benefits Claim Medical Plan, Prescription Drug Plan, Fertility Benefits Program, Dental Plan, Vision Plan, Health Care Spending As soon as reasonably possible but no more than 72 hours for claims where the life of a claimant could be jeopardized (urgent care) 15 days where approval is required before receiving benefits (pre- Account, Employee Assistance Program, and Health & Wellness Centers service claims)30 days where the claim is made after care is received (post- Group Long-Term Disability service claims)45 days, plus one 45-day extension for matters beyond the Group Long-Term Disability plan's control.
-Individual Disability Insurance 45 days, plus one 45-day extension for matters beyond the plan's control.
-Short-Term Disability Plan 45 days, plus one 45-day extension for matters beyond the plan's control.
+Plan/Option Timing for Notification of a Denial of Benefits Claim Medical Plan, Prescription Drug Plan, Dental Plan, Vision Plan, Health Care • As soon as reasonably possible but no more than 72 hours for claims where the life of a claimant could be jeopardized (urgent care) Spending Account, Employee Assistance 15 days where approval is required before receiving benefits (pre-service claims) Program, and Health & Wellness Centers • 30 days where the claim is made after care is received (post- service claims) Group Long-Term Disability • 45 days , plus one 45-day extension for matters beyond the plan's control.

+Plan/Option Timing for Notification of a Denial of Benefits Claim Individual Disability Insurance • 45 days , plus one 45-day extension for matters beyond the plan's control.
+Short-Term Disability Plan • 45 days , plus one 45-day extension for matters beyond the plan's control.
 Life Insurance Plan 60 days to review and make a determination once all the information has been submitted plus one extension AD&D Insurance Plan 45 days, plus one 45-day extension for matters beyond the plan's control Business Travel Accident Insurance Plan The decision on appeal will be made on the date of the next meeting of the claims administrator's appeal committee, subject to extensions permitted by law Group Legal Services Plan 60 days Back-up Child Care Plan 45 days, plus one 60-day extension for matters beyond the plan's control

 Except in the case of urgent care claims related to health, the claims administrator or the plan administrator is allowed to take an extension to notify you of a denied appeal under certain circumstances.
 If an extension is necessary, the claims administrator or plan administrator will notify you before the end of the original notification period.
 This notification will include the reason(s) for the extension and the date the claims administrator or the plan administrator expects to provide a decision on your appeal for the denied benefit.
-Please Note: If an extension is necessary because you did not submit enough information to decide your appeal, the time frame for decisions is stopped from the date the claims administrator or the plan administrator sends you an extension notification until the date that you respond to the request for additional information.
+Please Note: If an extension is necessary because you did not submit enough information to decide your appeal, the time frame for decisions is stopped from the date the claims administrator sends you an extension notification until the date that you respond to the request for additional information.